mautrix/docs/bridges/general/double-puppeting.md

 ## Automatically
-Instead of requiring everyone to manually enable double puppeting, you can give the bridge access to log in on its own.
-This makes the process much smoother for users, and removes problems if the access token getting invalidated, as the bridge can simply automatically relogin.
+Instead of requiring everyone to manually enable double puppeting, you can give the bridge access to enable double puppeting automatically.
+This makes the process much smoother for users, and removes problems like access tokens getting invalidated.

-This method requires administrator access to the homeserver, so it can't be used if your account is on someone elses server (e.g. using self-hosted bridges from matrix.org).
-In such cases, manual login is the only option.

-### Appservice method (new)
-**N.B.** This method is not supported in the legacy (Python) Signal bridge nor the current iMessage and Slack bridges.
-You can use the alternative methods like shared secret login documented below for those.
+Previously there were multiple different automatic double puppeting methods, but the older methods have been deprecated in the megabridge rewrites.
+Only the new appservice method is now supported.

-This method doesn't log in at all, instead it uses an `as_token` directly with the `user_id` query parameter.
-It should work on all homeserver implementations that support appservices.
+Automatic double puppeting should work on all homeserver implementations that support appservices.
 However, some servers don't follow the spec, and may not work with a null `url` field.
 This method also makes timestamp massaging work correctly and disables ratelimiting for double puppeted messages.

-Since there's no login step, this method also has the benefit of not adding confusing sessions to the session list visible to the user.
+Using appservices means it requires administrator access to the homeserver, so it can't be used if your account is on someone elses server (e.g. using self-hosted bridges from matrix.org).
+In such cases, manual login is the only option.

 1. First create a new appservice registration file.
 The name doesn't really matter, but `doublepuppet.yaml` is a good choice.
 Don't touch the bridge's